AWS CodeDeploy Deployments

 The deployment will not immediately stop, and the operation will return a status of pending.
 In this case, some deployment lifecycle events may still be running on the deployment group.
 Some files may have already been copied to, and some scripts may have already been run on, one or more of the instances in the deployment group.
 After the pending operation is complete, subsequent calls to stop the deployment will return a status of succeeded.

 Like stopped deployments, failed deployments may result in some deployment lifecycle events having already been run on one or more of the instances in the deployment group.
-To find out why a deployment failed, you can use the AWS CodeDeploy console, call the get-deployment-instance command, or analyze the log files on the failed instance.
-For more information about AWS CodeDeploy log files, see Application Revision and Log File Cleanup.
+To find out why a deployment failed, you can use the AWS CodeDeploy console, call the get-deployment-instance command, or analyze the log file data from the failed deployment.
+For more information, see Application Revision and Log File Cleanup and View Deployment Log Data.

 Redeployments and Deployment Rollbacks